Ada: First Steps

 IDE Setup

 This section describes how to set up various IDEs.
-I have found, however, that I was unable to set up GNATbench.

 Emacs Setup